coffee2code/trashed-by/readme.txt

 Tested up to: 5.3
 Stable tag: 1.2

-Tracks the user who trashed a post and when they trashed it.
+Records which user trashed a post and when they trashed it.
 Displays that info as columns in admin trashed posts listings.

 == Description ==